Plato

-I’ve watched Christians argue about the age of the earth for most of my believing life.
+I’ve watched Christians argue about the age of the earth.
 And I’ve watched them do it with a ferocity that would make you think the Gospel itself depended on the answer.
 Young earth creationists insist on six literal twenty-four-hour days and treat anyone who disagrees as a compromiser of biblical authority.
 Old earth creationists and theistic evolutionists insist on billions of years and treat the young earthers as anti-intellectual.
 And both sides are so consumed with the argument about the mechanism that they’ve almost entirely lost sight of the Person.

 God created.
 That’s the point.
 That’s what Genesis 1 is about.
 Not the clock.
 The Author.